Two's complement

 and differ only in the integer overflow situations, since the sum of representations of a positive number and its negative is 0 (with the carry bit set).

+All modern computers use two's complement, and thus standards such as C++20 and C23 require that representation.

 Procedure

 The following is the procedure for obtaining the two's complement representation of a given negative number in binary digits: